About the program:

 2018 Summer Snack Highlights

-- 945 bagged lunches to 9 Agriculture in the Classroom garden sites (an increase of 3 sites from last year)
+- 630 bagged lunches to 9 Agriculture in the Classroom garden sites

-- 750 lunches were prepared for Saskatoon Public School Summer Reading Camp
+- 2250 meals and snacks were prepared for Saskatoon Public School Foundation’s Summer Reading Camp

-- 1000 meals plus 940 snacks were delivered to Summer Success
+- 3000 meals and snacks were delivered to Summer Success

 - Christie’s Bakery donated 10 loaves of bread 5 days a week

 - P & H Milling donated 60 loaves of bread

 - Federated Co-operatives Limited (Warehouse division) provided and delivered generous amounts of food and supplies

 - The Saskatoon Public School Board donated the use of W.P.
 Bates school nutrition room for prep work, storage and baking

 SEIU-West and STM Faculty Union each sponsored an ice-cream day

 Saskatoon Public Schools Foundation Summer Reading Camp reached out to the Program to provide bagged lunches for their students for a 2 week period.
 The camp’s aim is to work on preventing ‘summer slip’.
 Teachers provide students with skills that enhance fluency, rate, comprehension and writing ability.

 Summer Success also approached Summer Snack to provide breakfasts, lunches and snacks for their programs.
-In partnership with Greater Saskatoon Catholic Schools (GSCS) and Saskatoon Public Schools (SPS), United Way of Saskatoon and Area funded six Summer Success programs in to avoid ‘summer slide’.
-Teachers provided supportive learning aimed at maintaining or improving students’ literacy levels at 5 camps.
+In partnership with Greater Saskatoon Catholic Schools (GSCS) and Saskatoon Public Schools (SPS), United Way of Saskatoon and Area funded Summer Success programs in to avoid ‘summer slide’.
+Teachers provided supportive learning aimed at maintaining or improving students’ literacy levels at the camps.
 One camp focused on helping migrant children develop their English language skills.

 Summer Snack Vacation of the Month Lotto